n2p5/stint/examples/dither-post-demo/README.md

 - 📱 **Responsive Design** that works on desktop and mobile
 - 🔧 **Type Safety** with full TypeScript support
 - ⚡ **Fast Development** with SvelteKit hot reload
+- 🔐 **Window-Based Key Rotation** for enhanced security with configurable intervals

 ## Getting Started